mrudulmohan007/meloflow-musicplayer/README.md

 # meloflow-musicplayer
-This app helps you to access and  hear songs from your local storage
+This app helps you to access and  hear songs from your local storage.